corl2022/learning-safety-filter/readme.md

 def getBarrier(xy, svm_params, alpha, vectorized=True, loop=False, time_it=False, xdot=[]):
     ...
 ```
-with which we also compare computing time to a for loopo implementation.
-In the ROs package, the the vectorized computation happens in
+with which we also compare computing time to a loop implementation.
+In the ROS package, the vectorized computation happens in
 ```
 def getBarrierAndPartials(self):
     ...
 ```
-as part of the ROS node.